Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Kac--Rice formula for Gaussian processes

 The matrix $M_\I$ is also block diagonal with respect to the partition $\I$ and

-The conclusion follows from the definition of $\widetilde{\rho}$. \end{proof} We want to describe the error term in Lemma \ref{Lemma25} when the matrix $\Sigma$ is not block diagonal with respect to the partition $\I$.
-We start with the following lemma. \begin{lemma} Let $H$ be a matrix of $\Ss_{2A}(\R)$, such that $H_\I=0$.
-Then
+The conclusion follows from the definition of $\widetilde{\rho}$. \end{proof} We now want to describe the error term in Lemma \ref{Lemmater25} after perturbation of the block-diagonal matrix $\Sigma$.
+We start with the following lemma. \begin{lemma} Let $K$ be a compact subset of $\M_A(\R)\times \Ss_{2A}^+(\R)$.
+There is a constant $C_K$ such that for all $(M,\Sigma)\in K$ with $M=M_\I$, one has